Frequently Asked Questions

 Will there be a Thanksgiving break?

 Yes.
 There are no classes the week of November 23, 2020.

-Do students return to campus after Thanksgiving break?
+Will students return to campus after Thanksgiving break?

-For Charleston students, courses will continue online only from November 30, 2020 through December 4, 2020, except for students enrolled in the weekend ADN program.
+No. For Charleston students, courses will continue online only from November 30, 2020 through December 4, 2020, except for students enrolled in the weekend ADN program.
 Beckley students will continue with in-seat classes, supplemented with online instruction as needed, for the week of November 30th.

 When are Fall final exams?

 Final exams will be conducted online on December 7-11, 2020.

 Winter break will begin December 12, 2020 and end on January 10, 2021.

 Yes.
 The December 2020 commencement ceremony will be virtual due to the constraints on having large group gatherings.
 Our May 2020 virtual commencement ceremony went exceptionally well, and with that experience under our belt, we are confident the virtual December event will be even better.
 Each graduating student will be featured in the ceremony.
 Graduating students may still purchase regalia if you would like to be pictured in your cap and gown (and hood for doctoral degree awardees).
 We will schedule photo sessions on the Charleston and Beckley campuses later this Fall, and will also accept electronic photo submissions.
 More details will be forthcoming from the Communications and Registrar Offices.

 What are the key dates for the Spring 2021 semester?